Challenges Organizations Face While Attempting for App Modernization & Roadmap That They Should Follow

-Just by deciding to go for app modernization doesn’t ensure a smooth digital journey.
+Just by deciding to go for app modernization doesn’t ensure a smooth Digital Transformation journey.
 Most organizations are dealing with a complex landscape with multiple technologies and platforms, unsupported environments and legacy applications.
-These kind of systems lead to overlapping of business processes, dependencies across applications etc. due to all these reasons organizations get perplexed about the decisions like where and how to start.
+These kinds of systems lead to overlapping of business processes, dependencies across applications etc. due to all these reasons organizations get perplexed about the decisions like where and how to start.

 Identifying reasons to terminate old applications